software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.
 >
 > Also generate a _JAR file for the application_ as instructed previously.
 Make sure to check that the application can be started using the `java -jar <path-to-the-jar-file>` command and it is working as expected.
+Add the JAR file to the release by clicking the "Attach binaries by dropping them here or selecting them." section in the release form.
 >
-> Add the JAR file to the release by clicking the "Attach binaries by dropping them here or selecting them." section in the release form.
+> Add the instructions to the "Usage guide" section in the `README.md` file on how the user can download the JAR file from the latest release and start the application with the `java -jar <path-to-the-jar-file>` command.

 {: .important-title }